-We are excited to announce that Roosevelt will have another French native Educational Intern this fall for the full 2017-18 school year, Jeanne Perrier.
+We are excited to announce that Roosevelt will have another French native Educational Intern this fall for the full 2018-19 school year, Joséphine Campos.
 She studies English (language, literature & civilization).
 She aspires to be a teacher.

 Hosting our intern is a key factor in the programs success.
 The host families play a key role in shaping our intern's views on American family life and education here (they are all studying to become teachers).
 They also become short-term family members who can become lifelong French native friends.
 This year we will need 3 host families to volunteer to host an intern for about 12 weeks, but longer stay is a possibility if it suits the family.
 This is an exciting opportunity to have your children really connect on a daily basis with a native French speaker and learn more about French culture!
 All interns have excellent English skills so communication with non-French fluent families will not be a problem.